xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 The loopback0 IPs are chosen as per the SRv6 addressing best practice (check out [segment-routing.net](https://www.segment-routing.net/) for more details).

-In this tutorial, we will establish a multipoint L2VPN (EVPN-ELAN) connecting CE1, CE2 and CE3. the example will demonstrate VLAN based E-LAN (EVPLAN) service and establish L2 stretch across CE1 CE2 and CE3 for VLAN 200.
+In this tutorial, we will establish a multipoint L2VPN (EVPN-ELAN) connecting CE1, CE2 and CE3.
+The example will demonstrate VLAN based ELAN (EVPLAN) service and establish L2 stretch across CE1, CE2 and CE3 for VLAN 200.

 ## Configuration Steps
-We already covered the configuration steps for the transport in our previous tutorial.
-The below table summerizes the SRv6 uSID locator used (name POD0) on each Node for reference.
+We already covered the configuration steps for the transport in our previous [tutorial](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-1/).
+The below table summerizes the SRv6 uSID locator used (name POD0) on each node for reference.

 | Nodes | SRv6 Locator         |
 |-------|----------------------|